youngdev/gh-duty-checker/README.md

   -year string
     	Year of manufacture (default "2024")
 ```

+### Note on AI Usage

+When using the `-ai` flag:
+- The AI uses Google's Gemini 2.5 Pro model
+- It automatically searches for the past 10 years of data
+- Each year search covers a 5-year assessment period
+- Results are analyzed and presented in a conversational format
+- Make sure your GEMINI_API_KEY environment variable is set

 ### TODO
 - Figure out a way to fetch all for a day without make & model selection?